 This is where Stealing Share’s strategists embrace the Socratic method.
 The groups are all given questions that are essential in their day-to-day work.

 An example of questions:

-4) What set of questions do you or your department need to ask?
+- What questions do you or your department need to ask?
 What new tools do you need?
 What needs to change about the department as a whole?

-Without comprehensive brand training, a rebranding project or brand relaunch is unfinished.
+Without the benefits of brand training, a rebranding project or brand relaunch is unfinished.
 Call us.
 We are experts in training.